Create a Question Answering System in Python using NLP

 Output 5

-Query: In which year python 2.0 released?
+Query: In which year Python 2.0 released?

 Python 2.0, released in 2000, introduced features like list comprehensions and a garbage collection system capable of collecting reference cycles.